gcallah/SoftwareEngineering/md/chap3.md

 Scrum is an agile approach that focuses on the management and organization of iterative development.
 There are three main phases in Scrum:
-* **Initial Phase**
-  * The project begins by outlining objectives for the project and a rough design of the software architecture.
+* **Initial Phase**: begin by outlining objectives for the project and a rough design of the software architecture.
-* **Sprint Cycles**
-  * This phase is the incremental portion of development; each cycle will develop an increment of the project.
+* **Sprint Cycles**: are the incremental portion of development; each cycle will develop an increment of the project.
-* **Closure phase**
-  * This phase involves wrapping up the project and completing any documentation that is required
+* **Closure phase**: involves wrapping up the project and completing any documentation that is required

 ![Scrum Sprints](../images/chap/3.9_Scrum_Sprint.png)